tigergraph/ecosys/ldbc_benchmark/tigergraph/queries_linear/README.md

   * 'ic1,ic2': ic1 and ic2
 * -c --compare result to compare (default None): directory containing the target results.
   * to compare against previous SF10000 results for BI queries: python3 compare_result.py -q bi -c SF10000/
-* --old: include this if the target results is in old format. old  result are in ecosys/ldbc_benchmark/tigergraph/queries_pattern_match/result/SF-100/.
-To compare with old results 'python3 compare_result.py -c ../queries_pattern_match/result/SF-100/ --old'.
-Some queries may not pass
+* --old: include this if the target results is in old format. old  results are ../queries_pattern_match/result/SF-100/.
+  * to compare with old results: 'python3 compare_result.py -c ../queries_pattern_match/result/SF-100/ --old'.
+Old results misinterprete some spaces into new lines, and may not be the same as the current runs.
-* --log log (defaul log) log of queries
+* --log log (defaul ./log) log of queries
-* --err err (defaul err) time information of queries
+* --err err (defaul ./err) time information of queries

-* Output shows the difference of the results, and the smallest time of three runs.
+Output shows the difference of the results, and the smallest time of three runs.
 The script also dumps current results (parsed from --log) to result/ and the target results (parsed from -c) to result0/.
 If the text files in these two folders are exactly the same, this means you got the same results from the current run.
 You can use 'diff' command or text compare tools to see how the results are different between new and old runs.
+Example output of 'python3 compare_result.py -c SF100':
 ```
 ic1:Fail: number of rows 7 != 5
 time:5.53s